genomicsclass/leanpub/manuscript/random_variables.md

 ## [1] 0.0138
 ```

 Only a small percent of the 1,000 simulations.
-So what do we conclude as skeptics.
-When there is no diet effect, we see value a `diff` as big as the one we observed only 1.5% of the time.
-Note that this is what is known as a p-value which we will also define more formally later.
+So as skeptics what do we conclude?
+When there is no diet effect, we see value `diff` as big as the one we observed only 1.5% of the time.
+This is what is known as a p-value, which we will define more formally later in the book.

 <a name="distributions"></a>

 ## Distributions

-We have explained what we mean by *null* in the context of null hypothesis but what exactly is a distribution?
+We have explained what we mean by *null* in the context of null hypothesis, but what exactly is a distribution?
 The simplest way to think of a *distribution* is as a compact description of many numbers.
 For example, suppose you have measured the heights of all men in a population.
 Imagine you need to describe these numbers to someone that has no idea what these heights are, for example an alien that has never visited earth.
 Suppose all these heights are in contained in the following dataset: